ietf-wg-mimi/mimi-protocol/draft-ietf-mimi-protocol.md

   uint64 timestamp;
   select (protocol) {
     case mls10:
-      /* A PrivateMessage containing an application message, a PublicMessage containing a proposal or commit, or a Welcome message.                               */
+      /* A PrivateMessage containing an application message, */ /* a SemiPrivateMessage or PublicMessage containing a  */ /* proposal or commit, or a Welcome message.           */ MLSMessage message;
-      MLSMessage message;
       select (message.wire_format) {
         case application: